The Methodist Peace Fellowship has GATHERED!

-MPF is delighted that its President, Revd Dr Inderjit Bhogal, has been appointed Honorary President of the Fellowship of Reconciliation England and Scotland for the period 2020-2023 click here for details.
+MPF is delighted that its former President, Revd Dr Inderjit Bhogal, has been appointed Honorary President of the Fellowship of Reconciliation England and Scotland for the period 2020-2023 click here for details.

 Dr Bhogal presented the 2020 Beckly Lecture, PEACE, PANDEMICS AND PLASTIC BOTTLES – PRIORITISING THE FUTURE? at the 2020 Methodist Conference.
-Click here to download the text.
+Click here to download the text. or here to watch the video on YouTube.

 He was awarded the 2018 World Methodist Peace Prize (see also the News item from the United Methodist Church, USA).
 Inderjit, now a supernumerary minister in the Sheffield circuit, has been a tireless supporter of refugees and has worked to foster interfaith relations and multicultural communities, peace and reconciliation.
 One of the peace-related movements initiated by Inderjit was City of Sanctuary, a grassroots, movement to build cultures of welcome, hospitality and safety for asylum seekers, refugees and other vulnerable people.
 Inderjit is president of the Methodist Peace Fellowship.
 An interview with Inderjit on Radio 4's 'Ramblings' was broadcast in 2020 (https://www.bbc.co.uk/programmes/m000fpbq).